Henry VII, Holy Roman Emperor: Wars against Florence and Robert of Naples

-At Arezzo, in September 1312, Henry proceeded to pass a sentence against Robert of Naples, as a rebel vassal.
-Meanwhile, at Carpentras near Avignon, Clement was unwilling to fully support Henry, since Robert, of a cadet line of the French, was the representative of French power in Italy, and Clement was far from independent of French policies, as well as considerations about encirclement by Henry should he successfully defeat Robert.
+At Arezzo, in September 1312, Henry proceeded to pass a sentence against Robert of Naples as a rebel vassal.
+Meanwhile, at Carpentras near Avignon, Clement was unwilling to fully support Henry, since Robert, of a cadet line of the French, was the representative of French power in Italy, and Clement was far from independent of French policies.
+Furthermore, he was concerned about being encircled by Henry should he successfully defeat Robert.
 But before Henry could move against Robert of Naples, he had to deal with the troublesome Florentines, who had been sending money to the Lombard cities that held out against Henry, and who had been strengthening the city's fortifications in anticipation of a siege.

-In mid September, Henry approached the city and very quickly, it was obvious that the city militia and the Guelph cavalry could not match the emperor in an open battle against his battle-hardened soldiers from the north.
-The Florentine army was outmanoeuvred and lacking in provisions, so it retreated back into Florence during the night.
-Siena, Bologna, Lucca, and smaller cities, sent men to help man the walls.
-So began the siege of Florence, Henry possessing some 15,000 infantrymen and 2,000 cavalry, up against a combined Florentine strength of 64,000 defenders.
-Florence was able to keep every gate open except that which faced the emperor, and it kept all of her commercial routes open.
+In mid September, Henry approached the city and it was very quickly obvious that the city militia and the Guelph cavalry could not match the emperor in an open battle against his veteran soldiers from the north.
+The Florentine army was outmaneuvered and lacking in provisions, so it retreated back into Florence during the night.
+Siena, Bologna, Lucca, and other smaller cities sent men to help man the walls.
+Thus began the siege of Florence, Henry possessing some 15,000 infantrymen and 2,000 cavalry, up against a combined Florentine strength of 64,000 defenders.
+Florence was able to keep every gate open except that which faced the emperor, and kept all of her commercial routes open.
 For six weeks Henry battered the walls of Florence, and was eventually forced to abandon the siege.
 Nevertheless, by the end of 1312, he had subdued a large part of Tuscany, and had treated his defeated enemies with great leniency.
 By March 1313, Henry was back in his stronghold of Pisa, and from here he formally charged Robert of Naples with treason after Robert finally agreed to accept the office of the captain of the Guelph League.
 By now his patience was at an end, and he ordered that throughout Italy, all the inhabitants of all rebellious cities were to be captured, stripped and hanged for treason.
 While he loitered in Pisa, waiting for reinforcements from Germany, he attacked Lucca, a traditional enemy of Pisa.
-Henry now prepared for his next move; after taking as much money as he could from Pisa (Henry ultimately cost Pisa some 2 million florins), he began his long delayed campaign against Robert of Naples on 8 August 1313.
+Henry now prepared for his next move; after taking as much money as he could from Pisa (Henry ultimately cost Pisa some 2 million florins), he began his long-delayed campaign against Robert of Naples on 8 August 1313.
 His Italian allies were loath to join him, and so his army consisted of some 4,000 knights, while a fleet was prepared to attack Robert's realm directly.